y4yuvraj/Farm-Monitoring-System-using-BOLT/README.md

 #NOTE: we can connect 5V and ground pin of Arduino to 5V and ground of BOLT WI-FI module to power BOLT WI-FI module using Arduino in this way we need only one power supply to power both Arduino and BOLT WI-FI module now we don't have to give supply to both, only one supply given to Arduino is enough through which our WI-FI module will be powered.

+1. connect v output of PIR motion sensor to digital pin 4 of BOLT WI-FI module and Vcc pin to 5V and ground pin to ground
+2. connect digital pin of moisture sensor to digital 0 pin of BOLT WI-FI module ,ground pin to ground and voltage pin to 5v supply refer diagram below.
+3. connect light sensor and temperature sensor to A0 and A0 pin of BOLT WI-FI module and Arduino remember that you need resistor for connection of light sensor refer the below diagram for better understanding.
+4. Code for Detection or Alert on Python IDE: Once you can run the Arduino code then we want a python IDE to write the code.
+You can write either in a virtual machine or your raspberry pi or in windows.
+I’m using it in windows Python 3.6 IDE.
+You can download and read documentation to install on your system https://www.python.org/
+5. About libraries we are using external boltiot and requests library only. you can install both of them using pip command on terminal or cmd.
+For windows you can learn how to do this https://www.liquidweb.com/kb/install-pip-windows/
+6. PYTHON CODE(conf.py) we need to make a configuration file which will have the specific keys for each user/device.
+We will import this file in our main code and use the various attributes.
+The advantage of this is that each user will only have to change the contents the configuration file to use the product.
+7. in the above configuration file we are mentioning the bolt API key and the device id also we mention the frame rate and multiplication factor for z- analysis.
+8. : PYTHON CODE(temp.py)
+For the above code, the logic is we have to fetch data from bolt serial so we are using the functioning bolt.serialRead('1') but going through the documentation I found that value is 10 instead of 1.
+Actually while using the value 10 the fetching data is not instant.
+While using 1 it’s an instant data fetched but with a drawback i.e. in the first iteration it will fetch a bunch of combined data.
+After getting the data from serial we have to make it in the correct form in my case I’m getting data as {‘value’:’546\n45\n’, ’ success’:’1’} so I need to extract it.
+So I first converted it into JSON data then using list(data['value'].split("\n")) I get the list so at index 0 I have sensor value.
+9. PYTHON CODE(light_anomaly.py)
+In this program we use z-score anomaly detection for sudden change in the data values.
+We used this concept in detecting any sudden change in the light value, and temperature value too so this method is also used in the above program.

 ## Challenges!!